wspitch/wspitch.github.io/_pages/about.md

   - /about.html
 ---

 I'm a 4th-year PhD candidate in [Human Centered Design & Engineering (HCDE)][hcde] at the [University of Washington][uw], advised by [Mark Zachry, PhD][mark].

-My research investigates how designers envision, reflect on, and surface and negotiate human and societal values in early-stage AI concept development, exploring mechanisms that support value-oriented design in the age of AI.
-Through understanding, designing, and evaluating processes + mechanisms that help designers integrate human values into AI concepts, I aim to create practical, human-centered responses that empower designers and AI product teams.
+My research explores human-centered AI + design innovation, investigating how designers envision, reflect on, and negotiate human and societal values in early-stage AI concept development.
+I study and design mechanisms that support value-oriented design in the age of AI, ultimately aiming to create empirical, practical, and human-centered responses/approaches that empower designers and AI product teams to design more responsibly and imaginatively.

-My human-centered AI + design innovation projects currently focus on (1) the envisioning practices of AI concepts with AI, (2) creating a value-focused toolkit to support AI concept reflection, and (3) developing design principles to prevent harmful applications in AI concept development.
-While my work leverages qualitative, quantitative, and design research methods to uncover insights that inform human-centered design strategies, my thinking is broadly shaped by questions related to design for/with AI, value sensitive design, and materiality.
+Currently, my projects focus on: (1) envisioning practices of AI concepts with AI; (2) creating a value-focused toolkit to support AI concept reflection; and (3) developing design principles for preventing harmful applications in AI concept development.
+My work bridges qualitative, quantitative, and design research methods to uncover insights that inform human-centered AI design strategies.
+My thinking is broadly shaped by questions around design for/with AI, value sensitive design, and materiality.

-Previously, I led user research studies on AR interfaces and interactions, including how AR headsets, screen-based avatars, and filters shape mediated interactions and experiences.
-I have a B.S. in [Human Factors Psychology][hf] from [Embry-Riddle Aeronautical University][erau].
-There, I worked closely with [Barbara S. Chaparro, PhD][barb] in the [RUX Lab][rux] to conduct experiments on UX and usability of AR interaction methods.
-Sponsored by a Top Fortune 10 tech company, I worked on a team to evaluate perceived comfort with smart product materials and validate a toolkit for assessing product design impressions.
+Before my current PhD work, I led user research on AR interfaces and interactions, examining how AR headsets, systems UI, avatars, and filters shape mediated experience.
+I hold a B.S. in [Human Factors Psychology][hf] from [Embry-Riddle Aeronautical University][erau], where I worked with [Barbara S. Chaparro, PhD][barb] in the [RUX Lab][rux].
+There, I conducted experiments on AR usability and UX, and collaborated with a Top Fortune 10 tech company to evaluate perceived comfort with smart product materials and validate a toolkit for assessing product design impressions.

-Actively seeking summer 2026 internship opportunities.
-Please reach out to discuss how we might work together 🖤
+I'm actively seeking Summer 2026 internship opportunities – please reach out if you'd like to collaborate 🖤

 -----